airhadoken/airhadoken.github.io/_posts/2015-03-18-art-bot-walkthrough-2.md

 ) + 4;
 ```

 for the number of backtracking or colored fills makes for not much more interesting things.
 The count could be as little as 4 if the randomizer comes out small.
-A normal or poisson distribution with sqrt(xparts.length * yparts.length) * C + C as the mean would likely be better in this case.
+A normal or poisson distribution with `sqrt(xparts.length * yparts.length) * C + C` for arbitrary constants C as the mean would likely be better in this case.

 ## 3.2: Backtracking over rows and columns